-Notwithstanding the impact of AASB 16, the financial position of the consolidated entity remains strong with excellent liquidity and a large asset base, which is being fully utilised.
-With the predicted upturn in the economy and continued profitability of the consolidated entity, bank borrowings are expected to reduce significantly during the year ending 31 December 2020 from current cash on deposit and future earnings, without necessarily reducing dividend payments.
+The financial position of the consolidated entity is strong with excellent liquidity and a large asset base, which is being fully utilised.
+With the predicted continued profitability of the consolidated entity, bank borrowings are expected to reduce significantly during the year ending 30 June 2023 from current cash on deposit and future earnings, without necessarily reducing dividend payments.